Enjoy spectral freedom with 4Tune

 Reproducible results for multicolor deep in vivo imaging

-Multicolor excitation: Excite multiple transgenic markers in a single experiment with perfect color separation.
+Excite multiple transgenic markers in a single experiment with perfect color separation.
 Or even do localized high precision photomanipulation and simultaneous imaging in a diffraction limited volume.
-The SP8 DIVE can be equipped with up to three tunable excitation lines simultaneously, balanced by acousto optical modulation.
-Since the lasers are tunable up to 1300 nm, you can even use red and far red dyes for multiphoton experiments.
-Less scattering enables deeper penetration and results in bright images full of detail from deep layers.
+The SP8 DIVE can be equipped with up to three excitation lines simultaneously.
+With lasers tunable up to 1300 nm, you can even use red and far red dyes for multiphoton experiments.
+With higher wavelengths, less scattering enables deeper penetration and results in bright images full of detail from deep layers.

 Spatial flexibility for behavioral research